telerik/reporting-docs/designing-reports/connecting-to-data/report-parameters/how-to-add-report-parameters.md

 ## Defining AvailableValues for ReportParameter’s UI using Report Designer

-Expand the `AvailableValues` property of the report parameter and fill the following settings to determine the values the end user can choose from.
+Expand the `AvailableValues` property of the report parameter and fill in the following settings to determine the values the end user can choose from.

-* Set the `DataSource` property to specify data source from which the available values of the editor will be loaded.
-The same object types used as data source for the report can be used as data source for the report parameters.
+* Set the `DataSource` property to specify the data source from which the available values of the editor will be loaded.
+The same object types used as data sources for the report can be used as data sources for the report parameters.
 If no DataSource is specified, available values are not loaded.
 * In the `ValueMember` property choose a column from the data source from which the editor to load the values.
 * In the `DisplayMember` property choose a column from the data source from which the editor to draw the value labels.
 * In the `Filters` you can limit the number of records in the available values based on specified filter rules.
 If the conditions of the rules are met the record is included.
 Filters are defined using the [Edit Filter Dialog]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/edit-filter-dialog%}).
 * Sorting can be performed on the available values through the `Sorting` property.
 Sorting controls the order of the items provided to the user to choose from.
 Sorting is defined using the [Edit Sorting Dialog.]({%slug telerikreporting/designing-reports/report-designer-tools/desktop-designers/tools/edit-sorting-dialog%})

 ## Add a Report Parameter programmatically